MHuiG/MiniValine/.github/FAQ.md

 However, it is a security risk to write them directly on the front-end page.
 Therefore, the author directly writes the database API key in cloudflare worker.

-Insert a Fake API key into the front page for confusion.
+Insert a Fake API key into the front page to confusion.
 [You can try to find AppKey and AppId in my blog source code.](https://blog.mhuig.top/) The figure below shows that it is a Fake Key.

 ![](https://cdn.jsdelivr.net/gh/MHuiG/imgbed/data/2020831194331.png)